input-output-hk/mantis-ops/README.md

 $ cd mantis-ops
 ```

 * After entering the repository directory, the following command needs to be run ONLY ONCE.
-This will set up all the required dependencies for the nix-shell environment, including Nix flakes support:
+This will set up all the required dependencies for the nix-shell environment, including Nix flakes support and install them into the nix user profile:
 ```
 nix-shell --run '
 ( nix build .#nixFlakes -o devShell